 An orthopaedic spine surgeon, on the other hand, is a specialist concerned specifically with the spine or back and neck.
 An orthopaedic spine surgeon’s focus is much less broad.
 He or she is working on backs and necks all day, every day.

-An orthopaedic spine surgeon follows the patient from prevention to diagnosis, to treatment, through rehabilitation.
-After treatment, the patient will remain under the direct supervision of the orthopaedic spine surgeon.
+An orthopaedic spine surgeon follows the patient from prevention, to diagnosis, to treatment, through rehabilitation.
+After treatment, the patient will remain under the direct supervision of the spine surgeon.
 The orthopaedic spine surgeon follows the progress of the patient through physical therapy until the patient is fully rehabilitated.

 Orthopaedic spine surgeons work in hospitals as well as in practices.
-Often the orthopaedic spine surgeon is affiliated with practice but performs surgeries at the hospital or an outpatient surgery facility.
-After surgery, the orthopaedic surgeon will continue to have contact with the patient with follow-up visits and follow the patient’s progress through rehabilitation.
+Often the orthopaedic spine surgeon is affiliated with a practice but performs surgeries at the hospital or an outpatient surgery facility.
+After surgery, the orthopaedic surgeon will continue to have contact with the patient with follow up visits and follow the patient’s progress through rehabilitation.

-Both Orthopaedic Spine Surgeons and Neurosurgeons Treat Nerves
+Do Orthopaedic Spine Surgeons and Neurosurgeons Treat Nerves?

-The surgeons’ fellowships involved specialized training with both leading orthopaedic spine surgeons and neurosurgeons in advanced spinal surgery techniques such as spinal cord and nerve decompression, spinal fusion, microsurgery and minimally invasive surgery of the lumbar, thoracic and cervical spine, as well as artificial disc replacement.
+The surgeons’ fellowships involved specialized training with both leading orthopaedic spine surgeons and neurosurgeons in advanced spinal surgery techniques such as: